KentaNishi/Self_driving_car_ND_P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to introduce gradient threshold for draw line function.
-This will work when my finding lane line detect non-lane object as lane and
+This will work when my finding lane line program detect non-lane object as lane and draw line which has outlier gradint.

+Another potential improvement could be to apply time-dimentional filter.
+It would be effeictive in the same scene

 Another potential improvement could be to use curve fitting.